-From time to time (particularly if the Committee membership changes), instruction is given on use of fire and related equipment.
+From time to time (particularly if the Committee membership changes), instruction should be given on the use of fire and related equipment.
+As a control, this question should be included in the annual H&S Checklist and Fire Safety check at the first meeting after the AGM.

 Details for contacting the emergency services are contained in Appendix 6 of this Policy.

-(iii) Capacity
+(iii) Capacity Back to H&S index